Sustainability4/Data-Structures-Algorithm-in-Java-C-and-Python/README.md

 # Data-Structures-Algorithm-in-Java-C-and-Python
-This repository will be a full fledged guide on learning Data Structure and Algorithms in three important language frameworks viz Java, Python and C++
+This repository will be a full fledged guide on learning Data Structure and Algorithms in three important language frameworks viz Java, Python and C++.
+It will involve the questions from InterviewBit and Coding Ninjas DS Algo course

 # Structure to be followed by a complete beginner to learn DS Algorithms
 S. No.  | Topics to Start With
 ------------- | -------------
-1.   | Patterns : Patterns are the most basic types of questions to start your learning journey in DS Algo.
-These will help you to figure out some nuances and use techniques with various languages in which you program.
+1.   | Arrays : InterviewBit Level 2, This will also involve the questions from the coding ninjas course

 # File Structure

      .
-    ├── Patterns
+    ├── Arrays
                ├── Java
                ├── Python
                ├── C++